ca0108/Eads-Prediction/README.md

   ## Useage
 - model_compare.py: For model training and comparing
 - pearson.py: Feature engineering based on Pearson coefficient analysis
-- All data are available from the "data" folder

 ## Having problems & Contact